AaltoSciComp/python-for-scicomp/pandas.rst

 .. questions::

-   - How do we learn a new Python package?
+   - How do I learn a new Python package?
    - How can I use pandas dataframes in my research?

 .. objectives::

-   - Get a feeling for what can be done with the pandas package
+   - Learn simple and some more advanced usage of pandas dataframes
-   - Learn basic usage of pandas dataframes
+   - Get a feeling for when pandas is useful and know where to find more information

 Pandas is a Python package that provides high-performance and easy to use